 It is clearly visible from a viewing platform on the dam of Teteresvskoye water reservoir and from the hill near the Monument of Glory.
-The area is a popular summer resort place of people living in Zhitomir.
-Address: Zhitomir, 2nd Kirovsky Str.
+The area is a popular summer resort place of people living in the city.
+2nd Kirovsky Street.

-Prior to the main entrance you can see a beautiful cascade of fountains, behind the entrance - observation platforms.
+Prior to the main entrance, you can see a beautiful cascade of fountains, behind the entrance - observation platforms.
 The most picturesque place is a suspended pedestrian bridge (350 meters) across the Teterev River.
-Address: Zhitomir, Stariy Boulevard Str., 34.
+Stariy Boulevard Street, 34.

 The Water Tower.
 This water tower built in the style of modernized Gothic is one of the symbols of the old Zhitomir.
 The tower was built in 1898.
-Address: Zhitomir, Pushkin Str., 24.
+Pushkin Street, 24.